5t3ph/course-grid-flexbox-landing-page/lessons/00-base/README.md

-# Course Name
+# Create a Landing Page with CSS Grid and Flexbox

-> supporting files for the course
+> supporting files for the egghead course

 ## Development Scripts